“In the future, everyone will be world-famous for 15 minutes.” — Andy Warhol, effectively predicting the rise of social media influencers

 This is a fun room on the 4th floor.
-In it, floating metallic pillow-balloons hover in space, allowing viewers to become physically engaged in the installation.
-They're filled with a proprietary mixture of regular air and pure helium.
+In it, floating metallic pillow-balloons hover in space.
+It allows viewers to become physically engaged in the installation.
+They’re filled with a proprietary mixture of regular air and pure helium.

 3. Marilyn Monroe Silkscreens

 Marilyn Monroe was the perfect subject for Warhol, a man obsessed with both celebrity and death.
 Monroe was a talented but misunderstood starlet, whose star burned brightly but was the victim of her own success.

 Immediately after her death in 1962, Warhol created devotional day glow silkscreens of her face for months on end.
 The silkscreens make clear that Monroe herself had become an actual object.

 Her face was no different from a soup can.
 What’s unclear, however, was whether Warhol was celebrating America’s obsession with stardom or satirizing it, whether he was expressing horror at Monroe’s suicide or depicting compassion fatigue.

 I’d like to think there was a subversive element or some cynicism at work.

 This particular silkscreen series has sentimental value for me.
 A Flowers poster adorned the wall of my college dorm room.